Brazil

 Road safety

 Murder is probably the top fear of visitors to Brazil, but traffic-related deaths are actually nearly as common as murders - in fact and the chance of a road fatality in Brazil is comparable to countries with bad road safety reputation, like Malaysia or Vietnam.
 This may come as surprise as the traffic in Brazil, especially in large city's, appears to be relatively well-organised compared to these countries.
-However, this apparent sense of safety is where the danger lurks - Brazil has a large share of irresponsible drivers, who defy speed limits, drive under the influence of alcohol and sometimes ignore traffic lights.
+However, this apparent sense of safety is where the danger lurks - Brazil has a large share of irresponsible drivers, who defy speed limits, drive under the influence of drinks and sometimes ignore traffic lights.
 Therefore, keep always your eyes open when crossing the road, even when the pedestrian light is green and the cars have stopped - you never know when a motorbike will pop up from between two cars.

 In certain parts of the nation, especially in the northern part, roads tend to be poor-maintained and enforcement of traffic regulations tend to be lax.
 Although sometimes unavoidable, it is worthwhile to re-consider taking very long road trips inside the nation when there is the option of taking a plane instead.